LaraTech-AI/CBhandel.at/EMAIL_SETUP.md

 4. **Common issues**:
    - Gmail: Make sure you're using an App Password, not your regular password
    - Port 587 vs 465: Use 587 for TLS, 465 for SSL (CB Handels uses 465 with SSL)
+   - **ETIMEDOUT on port 465**: Try port 587 instead - it's often less restricted
-   - Firewall: Some SMTP servers block connections from certain IPs
+   - Firewall: Some SMTP servers block connections from certain IPs (Vercel IPs may be blocked)
    - CB Handels SMTP: Ensure you're using the correct email account password (not an app password)
+   - **Connection timeout**: If port 465 times out, the server may be blocking external connections - try port 587 or contact your hosting provider

 ### Rate Limiting